Convergence and Optimality of the EM Algorithm Under Multi-Component Gaussian Mixture Models: Theoretical analysis of the sample level EM algorithm

 \subsection{Minimax optimality of the EM algorithm}

-In this section we establish the minimax optimality of the EM algorithm.
-For obtaining the upper bounds, combining the results in \cref{sec_theory_samp_small,sec_theory_samp_large} gives two scenarios in \cref{tab_rates} under either of which the EM estimator achieves the rates in \cref{rate_EM_final_known,rate_EM_final_unknown}.
+In this section we establish the minimax optimality of the EM algorithm under the $L$-GMM.
+For obtaining the upper bounds, combining the results in \cref{sec_theory_samp_small,sec_theory_samp_large} gives two scenarios in \cref{tab_rates} under either of which the EM estimator achieves the rates in \eqref{rate_EM_final_known} for known $\sw^*$ and \eqref{rate_EM_final_unknown} for unknown $\sw^*$.

-As illustrated in \cref{fig_regime}, the two analytical approaches require different sets of conditions, which overlap under mild assumptions on the ratio between the largest and smallest pairwise separations of the Gaussian components.
+As illustrated in \cref{fig_regime}, the two analytical approaches require different sets of conditions on $\Dtmin$, which overlap under mild assumptions on $\Dtmax/\Dtmin$.
 In this regime, EM achieves the rates in \cref{sec_theory_samp_small,sec_theory_samp_large} which are shown below to be minimax optimal.

 To further facilitate understanding, we state a simplified corollary below which invokes the results in \cref{sec_theory_samp_small} for $\Dtmin = \cO(\log n)$ and states the guarantees of the EM algorithm for both known and unknown $\sw^*$.